mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 rescuing Israel to bring them to a broad land are interlocked with the Hebrew root *rkhv* and mentioning the Canaanites and Perizzites.

+Looking ahead in the Jacob Cycle, this could prefigure Jacob separating from Esau and the safety it provides from the threat of Esau's desire to kill him.
+However, his flight to Haran will be more like Hagar and Ishmael (the unchosen line) being exiled out of the land from Abraham's camp than Abram's separation from Lot, which resulted in Abram settling in the land promised to him and his descendants.

 ## Divine promises in Beersheba